 Remember, redefinition isn’t the same as ‘high tech’.
 A learning experience is redefined when it integrates technology seamlessly and meaningfully to open new doors for student learning – regardless of how sophisticated that technology might be.

-In an English classroom, this might involve simply browsing the web and learning how to critically assess online media.
+In an English classroom, this might involve learning how to critically assess online media during web-based research.
 In mathematics, students might look at data represented through amazing visuals and get inspired to create their own.

 Find your purpose